 The calendar with the contents and dates of the workshop can be found at this LINK.

 Maria Pecchioli (Florence, 1977) is an artist and filmmaker who works with different languages and media: filmmaking, performance and workshops.
 She is co-founder and member of the artistic-curatorial duo Radical Intention (2009), the collective Fosca (2006) and manager of the interdisciplinary residency space Corniolo Art Platform (since 2010).
 He teaches Design, Decoration Techniques and Technologies, NABA Rome.
 In 2014 she made the film Lei disse si – Just say yes that won Jury Award and Public Award, Biografilm festival Bologna (2014) and the Gender Film Festival, Rome, Public Award (2015).
+In 2023, she presented her exhibition Pop Show at studioamatoriale (Milan).

 The Toolbox – Imaginary guide to Isolotto is accessible with a private password by clicking here: LINK